Egidijus01/Lua-framework/README.md

 ## General usage
- - /etc/config/framework change 'orm' section 'type' to sql or uci
+ - in http directory file config.lua change 'settings' section 'orm' to sql or uci
  - In http directory create file where you will store Models

 ### Required imports